numkiki/dog-cat-classifier/README.md

 ## Directory tree

-Exercise1.zip:
+Exercise1:

 + main.py: the source code
 + requirements.txt: packages to install
 + report_ex1.pdf: a report on the model

+Exercise2:

-Exercise2: report_ex2.pdf
++ report_ex2.pdf

+Miscellaneous files:

++ keras_model.h5: model to use
++ labels.txt: lables to classify

-## Requirements for environments
+## Requirements for the environment

 I use Python 3.11 as the main intepreter.
 For the environments, I have put the required packages for this environment.

 ## Source code's information for Exercise 1

-The code is written based on the Streamlit backbone so when running the file, the following command is:
+The code is written on the Streamlit backbone so when running the file, the following command is:

 `python -m streamlit run main.py`